-Jubilee Community Care Inc is governed by a Management Committee.
-The Management Committee is elected each year by the members at the Annual General Meeting.
+Jubilee Community Care Inc is governed by the Jubilee Board.
+The Board is elected each year by the members at the Annual General Meeting.

 Committee members are volunteers who bring a wealth of experience, skills and passion to their roles on the committee.

-The Management Committee operates under a charter which sets out the purpose, roles and responsibilities, delegations, culture, membership, meeting procedures, professional development and evaluation of the Committee of Jubilee Community Care Inc.
+The Board operates under a charter which sets out the purpose, roles and responsibilities, delegations, culture, membership, meeting procedures, professional development and evaluation of the Board of Jubilee Community Care Inc.

 In my corporate career, I have over a decade of experience as an ICT Director and General Manager with a passion for strategy implementation, portfolio management and employee experience.
 I have worked in the mining and technology industries, as well as State Government and Consulting Services in a mixture of vendor and internal roles.
 During my career I have lived and worked in Australia, Asia Pacific and the Europe, Middle East and Africa region.